paul-park/image_search_aws/README.md

 |:--:|
 | *Home* |

 Selecting an album (e.g. marble) will render a page with images that belong in the selected album.
 The user can then select the number of desired similar images (i.e. *k*) from a drop-down menu and then select the image on which to perform visual search.
-The values of *k* that are allowed ranges from 1 to 10.
+The values of *k* that are allowed range from 1 to 10.

 | ![album.jpg](images/album.png) |
 |:--:|